Driving School Information

 - No special track tires (DOT <=200 wear factor or non-DOT competition) may be used on your SUV/CUV.

 - Open cars, or convertibles with the top down, MUST provide eye-protection and approved arm restraints for both the driver and instructor-passenger.
 It is the student’s responsibility to bring two sets of arm restraints to the event.

-If you are considering driving one of these vehicles at an Audi Club SoCal driving school, this static chapter summary Convertibles and SUVs at ACNA Driving Events (PDF) gives general detail; note that the official Audi Club North America requirements, linked at the top of this section, are revised on a more frequent basis than this summary so you should check the official document if you have any doubts.
+If you are considering driving one of these vehicles at an Audi Club SoCal driving school, the official Audi Club North America requirements are revised on a frequent basis.
+You should check the official document for updated model lists or if you have any doubts about your vehicle.

 Driving School Venues

 Audi Club SoCal conducts HPDE events at the following motorsports facilities in our chapter’s territory.
 Click the link to see event information and learning resources.